The Gradcafe

 Biomedical engineering is continually evolving thanks to the constant pursuit of knowledge.
 Because of this, the field continues to grow and can always use people who know theory and are well versed in the life sciences.

-Getting a PhD in this field can open up opportunities to you in a variety of areas.
+Getting a PhD in this field can open up opportunities for you in a variety of areas.
 You can work in research, at universities, in manufacturing, and even in hospitals.
 A doctorate is required if you want to work in research or at universities.

 The BLS states that jobs in the biomedical engineering field are projected to grow at a 6% rate over the following seven years.